March 8, 1992

-Eloquent and passionate orators are scattered throughout history.
-Though many would put the Apostle Paul in that category, he intentionally set aside persuasive speech and superior wisdom to shine the spotlight on the only thing that mattered: the Gospel of Christ.
+History is full of eloquent and passionate orators.
+Though many would put the apostle Paul in that category, he intentionally set aside persuasive speech and superior wisdom to shine the spotlight on the only thing that mattered: the Gospel of Christ.
 While many churches are tempted to alter their style to adapt to the current culture, Alistair Begg challenges us to rely solely on divine assistance as we continue to learn and teach from the Bible.

 Please turn with me to 1 Corinthians chapter 2.
 And as you turn there, let’s just ask God to help us as we seek to study these verses together:

 Heavenly Father, we are about to discover in these verses truth that we want to be applied in our very discovery.
 We want to find that the Spirit of God works in our hearts beyond the power or influence of mere human words.
 Give us attentive hearts, we pray.
 May we listen with ears that are attuned to your voice, and may we be different as a result of what we discover.
 For we pray in Christ’s name.
 Amen.